-Migrating Databases to Windows Azure SQL Database (formerly SQL Azure)
+Migrating Databases to Azure SQL Database (formerly SQL Azure)

-To migrate an existing SQL Server database to Windows Azure SQL Database, you export the database's schema and then transfer the data from the database to Windows Azure SQL Database.
+To migrate an existing SQL Server database to Microsoft Azure SQL Database, you export the database's schema and then transfer the data from the database to Microsoft Azure SQL Database.

 Migrating Databases to SQL Database by Generating a Script of an Existing Database

-To migrate an existing SQL Server database to SQL Database you can export the schema as a Transact-SQL script and then execute that script against Windows Azure SQL Database as follows:
+To migrate an existing SQL Server database to Azure SQL Database you can export the schema as a Transact-SQL script and then execute that script against Microsoft Azure SQL Database as follows:

-Execute the script to create the schema in Windows Azure SQL Database.
+Execute the script to create the schema in Microsoft Azure SQL Database.

-You can use the Generate and Publish Scripts Wizard to transfer a database from a local computer to Windows Azure SQL Database.
+You can use the Generate and Publish Scripts Wizard to transfer a database from a local computer to Microsoft Azure SQL Database.
 The Generate and Publish Scripts Wizard creates Transact-SQL scripts for your local database.
-The wizard uses them to publish database objects to Windows Azure SQL Database.
-For more information, see How to: Migrate a Database by Using the Generate Scripts Wizard (Windows Azure SQL Database).
+The wizard uses them to publish database objects to Microsoft Azure SQL Database.
+For more information, see How to: Migrate a Database by Using the Generate Scripts Wizard.

 Migrating Databases to SQL Database Using Microsoft Sync Framework 2.1

-Microsoft Sync Framework 2.1 provides synchronization capabilities between on-premise and SQL Database servers, as well as between two or more SQL Databases in the same or different data centers.
-Using Sync Framework 2.1, you can extend the schema and data within your SQL Server database or SQL Database to SQL Database data centers around the world to provide geo-available data access.
-For more information, see Synchronizing Windows Azure SQL Database and Microsoft Sync Framework 2.1 Software Development Kit (SDK).
+Microsoft Sync Framework 2.1 provides synchronization capabilities between on-premise and Azure SQL Database servers, as well as between two or more Azure SQL Databases in the same or different data centers.
+Using Sync Framework 2.1, you can extend the schema and data within your SQL Server database or Azure SQL Database to Azure SQL Database data centers around the world to provide geo-available data access.
+For more information, see Synchronizing Azure SQL Database and Microsoft Sync Framework 2.1 Software Development Kit (SDK).

 Migrating Databases to SQL Database by Using Data-tier Application Export and Import

 You can perform a Data-tier Application (DAC) export to migrate both the definition of the objects in a database and the data from the user tables into a DAC export file (BACPAC).
-You can then copy the BACPAC file into the Windows Azure blob storage service, and perform a DAC import to create a new database containing all of the objects and data.
-For more information, see How to: Import a Data-tier Application (Windows Azure SQL Database).
+You can then copy the BACPAC file into the Azure blob storage service, and perform a DAC import to create a new database containing all of the objects and data.
+For more information, see How to: Import and Export a Database (Azure SQL Database).

 Moving Data into SQL Database

-SQL Database supports the use of SQL Server Integration Services.
-SQL Server Integration Services is a convenient way to move data into and out of SQL Database.
-Alternatively, you can transfer data to SQL Database by using the bulk copy utility (bcp.exe).
+Azure SQL Database supports the use of SQL Server Integration Services.
+SQL Server Integration Services is a convenient way to move data into and out of Azure SQL Database.
+Alternatively, you can transfer data to Azure SQL Database by using the bulk copy utility (bcp.exe).

 SQL Server Integration Services

-You can transfer data to Windows Azure SQL Database by using SQL Server 2008 Integration Services.
-In SQL Server 2008 R2 or later, the Import and Export Data Wizard provides support for SQL Database .
-You can use this tool to migrate on-premise databases to Windows Azure SQL Database.
+You can transfer data to Microsoft Azure SQL Database by using SQL Server 2008 Integration Services.
+In SQL Server 2008 R2 or later, the Import and Export Data Wizard provides support for Azure SQL Database .
+You can use this tool to migrate on-premise databases to Microsoft Azure SQL Database.
 For more information, see How to: Run the SQL Server Import and Export Wizard in SQL Server Books Online.

 Migrating Databases to SQL Database by SQL Database Migration Wizard